DimAnge/mimic/README.md

 what is playing, how long until the next meeting, how hard the PC is working, and how much of the Claude usage window is left — and it pulls a face about all of it.

-Eight screens, two buttons, one buzzer.
-No touchscreen, no app, no cloud account on the device.

 <p align="center">
   <img src="docs/assets/photos/hero.jpg" alt="Mimic on a desk: a red and black printed case holding an OLED showing the games menu, with two large round buttons in front" width="760">